 Purpose of the webinar

-Ruth Meinzen-Dick, Agnes Quisumbing, Cheryl Doss, and Sophie Theis will present findings from their recently published review on how women’s land rights can reduce poverty through a range of pathways, including bargaining power, human capital investment, intergenerational transfers, natural resource management, agricultural productivity, credit, technology adoption, empowerment, health, and food security.
-The webinar will discuss the strength and agreement of the available evidence along these pathways and opportunities for designing, implementing, and evaluating approaches that build on this knowledge base to strengthen women’s land rights for women’s empowerment and other development outcomes.
+Ruth Meinzen-Dick, Agnes Quisumbing, Cheryl Doss, and Sophie Theis presented findings from their recently published review on how women’s land rights can reduce poverty through a range of pathways, including bargaining power, human capital investment, intergenerational transfers, natural resource management, agricultural productivity, credit, technology adoption, empowerment, health, and food security.
+The webinar discussed the strength and agreement of the available evidence along these pathways and opportunities for designing, implementing, and evaluating approaches that build on this knowledge base to strengthen women’s land rights for women’s empowerment and other development outcomes.

 Meinzen-Dick, R., Quisumbing, A.R., Doss, C., Theis, S. 2017.
 Women’s land rights as a pathway to poverty reduction: A framework and review of available evidence.
 Agricultural Systems. https://doi.org/10.1016/j.agsy.2017.10.009